top of page

 Impact of sleep, physical activity, stress, and coping strategies on health.

-The nutritional therapy process is designed to gather the information required to build a detailed understanding of personal and family health history, nutrition and lifestyle habits over time, and personal factors that could affect your ability to make changes, like motivation and practical constraints.
 As a nutritional therapist, my role is to analyse everything and use these insights to create a strategy for the nutrition and lifestyle changes that need to be made, and how these should be implemented in the short and longer time to create a plan that is not only realistic and safe, but also specifically designed for your requirements and goals.

 Personalised Nutrition Plan